jnlt3/blackmarlin/README.md

 ### History Based Reductions
 History Based Reductions are the idea of adjusting LMR reductions based on the history score of a move.

+### Other Reductions
+Black Marlin additionally reduces less in principal variation nodes and when a move is tactical.

 ### Extensions
 Usually the search algortihm is optimized by pruning or reducing where moves aren't promising.
 However, it can also be done by executing a deeper search on promising moves.